docusign/code-examples-node/README.md

 ### Prerequisites
 **Note: If you downloaded this code using Quickstart from the DocuSign Developer Center, skip items 1 and 2 below as they're automatically performed for you.**

-1. A DocuSign Developer account (email and password) on [demo.docusign.net](https://demo.docusign.net).
+1. A DocuSign developer account (email and password) on [demo.docusign.net](https://demo.docusign.net).
   If you don't already have one, create a [free account](https://go.docusign.com/sandbox/productshot/?elqCampaignId=16534).

 1. A DocuSign integration key (client ID).
 To use [Authorization Code Grant](https://developers.docusign.com/platform/auth/authcode/), you will need an integration key and its secret key.
 To use [JSON Web Token (JWT)](https://developers.docusign.com/platform/auth/jwt/), you will need an integration key, an RSA key pair, and an account ID for the user you are impersonating.